Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Experiments

 \subsection{Convergence}

-The second experiment aims to verify robustness of DMoE to delayed updates.
+Our second experiment aims to verify the robustness of DMoE to delayed updates.
 For this goal, we choose one of the simpler tasks in deep learning, namely the MNIST digit recognition dataset \cite{mnist}, and compare convergence rates under varying network latency.
 All modern architectures can reliably solve this task, making it easier for us to isolate the effect of gradient staleness.

-We evaluate three models: a traditional feed-forward model and two DMoE variations with different numbers of experts.
-The feed-forward network (FFN) consists of 4 stacked feed-forward blocks described in Section \ref{sect:exp_throughput}.
+We evaluate four models: a traditional feed-forward model and three DMoE variations with different numbers of experts.
+The feed-forward network (FFN) consists of 4 stacked feed-forward blocks.
+Each block architecture is same as described in Section~\ref{sect:exp_throughput}, but with half as many hidden units.
 In turn, its DMoE counterparts have four DMoE layers, each composed of blocks with 1/4 of the FFN size.
 Both DMoE-based models use only 4 experts at a time regardless of their total number, hence being computationally equivalent to the FFN baseline.

 We train all models asynchronously in high-latency and low-latency scenarios, using the same distribution for delay.
-For the high-latency scenario, each of 64 workers is delayed for 1 second on average while processing a batch.
-This corresponds to the amortized network lag of 125ms for layer forward and backward steps.
-In case of low latency emulation, we use 16 workers and 100ms average delay.
+In the high-latency scenario, each of 64 workers is delayed for 1 second on average while processing a batch.
+This corresponds to 125ms for each forward and backward pass through DMoE.
+For low latency emulation, we use 16 workers and 100ms average delay.
+The third experiment simulates node failure: each expert does not respond to a request with probability 0.1.

-The results of our experiments are presented in Figure \ref{fig:convergence_plot}; as expected, the plots demonstrate that the higher latency scenario is more difficult for all models.
-However, the degree to which it affects the performance of DMoE architectures is much lower, especially for the larger of two mixtures.
+The results are presented in Figure \ref{fig:convergence_mnist}; as expected, the plots demonstrate that the higher latency scenario is more difficult for all models.
+However, the degree to which it affects the performance of DMoE architectures is much lower, especially for the largest of mixtures.